[1972 - Burlington, North Carolina]

 Clapping aroused me from a deep and peaceful sleep followed by my dad's exuberant voice echoing through the furniture-less house, “Who wants to go out to lunch today?”

-“Me!” was spoken in unison from the four tousled heads peeking out from behind three bedroom doors.
+“ME!” was shouted in unison from the four tousled heads peeking out from behind three-bedroom doors.

 “Well, get up and get ready for church.
 We are going to a new one today.”

 We knew the drill.
 After quickly dressing in our Sunday-best (we were extremely poor; but our best was still passable), we grabbed a snack then headed out to embark on the clown-show that was the six of us and a guitar squeezing into our only car, a 1960 matte sky-blue Volkswagen Beetle.
 My seven-year-old sister, Julie, went first as Dad held the driver seat forward and the seat-belt harness down so her slim body could squeeze through the narrow gap.
 She climbed up-and-over the rear seat, into the “itchy wool" luggage compartment and immediately started scratching.
 “It’s itchy,” she complained to no one.